 At Westonbirt Arboretum, there are over 3,000 different types of trees within the tree collection.

-Read on for more information on some of the major tree groups to be found.
+Here's a selection of some of the major tree groups to be found at Westonbirt.

 There are approximately 125 species of maples (genus Acer) in the world.
 Most are native to Asia, but some also occur in Europe, northern Africa, and North America.